Developer-DAO/docs/docs/getting-started/about-the-dao.md

 We've broken this mission down into 4 pillars: Vibe, Learn, Build & Govern:

-1. 😎 **Vibe**: Twitter Spaces, IRL events, Community Hangouts, Town Halls
+1. 😎 **Vibe**: Twitter Spaces, IRL events, Community Hangouts, Town Halls.

-2. 🧠 **Learn**: Articles, Workshops, Academy Courses, Peer-to-peer Learning
+2. 🧠 **Learn**: Articles, Workshops, Academy Courses, Peer-to-peer Learning.

-3. 🏗️ **Build**: Hackathons, Agency Work, Fellowship programs, Jobs
+3. 🏗️ **Build**: Hackathons, Agency Work, Fellowship programs, Jobs.

-4. 👩🏽‍⚖️ **Govern**: A token that empowers Members to Govern the DAO and it's treasury.
+4. 👩🏽‍⚖️ **Govern**: Propose, debate and vote on ideas and budget allocations.

 The vast majority of the value the DAO creates is provided as public goods.
 That means, Members and non-members are like have equal access and one persons use doesn't impact anothers.